-Chief Executive Officer Chief Financial Officer (CFO) Head of Risk Management (HoRM) Balance Sheet management framework Risk management framework and policies Capital management framework Group credit control Operational risk Credit risk Liquidity monitoring and reporting Market risk
+Chief Executive Officer

+Chief Financial Officer (CFO) Chief Risk Officer (CRO)

+Balance Sheet management framework Risk management framework and policies

+Capital management framework Group credit control

+Operational risk Credit risk

+Market risk

+Liquidity risk

 2.3 Risk types

 The major risks associated with the Group's business activities are credit, market, operational and liquidity risk.
 These risks together with a commentary on the way in which the risks are managed and controlled are set out below, based on the Basel 2 pillar in which the risks are addressed.